 WXC - UMASS INVITE Photos by Thom Kendall '93

 Julie LaFreniere has been a part of the foundation of the UMass women's cross country and track and field teams, playing an instrumental role in both programs' rise to prominence since the beginning of their existence at Massachusetts.
-She enters her 28th year at the helm of the cross country and track and field programs at UMass in 2014-15.
+She enters her 29th year as head coach of the cross country and track and field programs at UMass in 2015-16.

 While at the helm of the UMass teams, LaFreniere has accumulated several coaching and team accolades.
 She was named the Atlantic 10 women's cross country Coach of the Year six times (1991, 1992, 1995, 1996, 1997 and 1999) and has led the Minutewomen to seven A-10 cross country championships.